Jun 14, 2011

 Being jet-lagged is no fun - I'm wide awake at 2am.
-But it allowed me to catch up on some programs I've recorded, like this particular one where Sir Terry Pratchett is following 2 men, and their respective families, in their quest to Switzerland to have an assisted death.
+But it allowed me to catch up on some programs I've recorded, like this particular one where Sir Terry Pratchett is following 2 men, and their respective families, in their quest to have an assisted death in Switzerland.

 One of the "patients" is an old English gentleman.
-A VERY English gentleman; well spoken, intelligent… in one word, your ideal grandfather.
+A VERY English gentleman, well spoken, intelligent - in one word, your ideal grandfather.
 But he's ill, with a disease that will soon get the best of him and will turn him into a vegetable.
-Therefore, he travelled, with his wife, to his unique clinic in Switzerland where he can be "helped" to die.
+Therefore, he travelled, accompanied by his wife, to his unique clinic in Switzerland where he can be "helped" to die.

 Whilst it is his decision and his only, I can't stop and wonder: can this be an undesired secondary effect of the individualistic society we're living in?
 What's the point in living if you choose to "bail out" before your time is up?
 Will religion, in the traditional sense, help here?

-And he seems so calm and composed as he's gonna drink the poison, thanking everyone for being good to him.
+And he seems so calm and composed as he's gonna drink the poison whilst thanking everyone for being good to him.

 Man, I wanna kick to TV and scream at him!

 But again, I probably need to stop and think: what will I do if I was in that situation?
 How will I react to the promise of "peace"?